 Chemistry is an important subject on which our life survives.
 Every basic thing within our body and nature are based on the concept of Chemistry.
 Chemistry is based on the foundation of the important fundamental laws.
 The law of conservation of mass, the law of constant proportion, the law of multiple proportions and the law of reciprocal proportion are those main pillars of Chemistry.
 The law of constant proportion states that in any chemical compound the elements are always present in a constant, definite proportion by mass.
 This means the same chemical compound will always contain the same elements in the same proportion irrespective of the source, method of preparation of the compound or amount of the compound.

 To explain the law of constant proportion, it is important to know the law of definite proportions definition.
 This is what the law states.

-In 1794, Joseph Proust, a French chemist formulated this law of constant proportions from the work he did on sulfates, metal oxides and sulphides.
-Also, this law was favoured since Dalton’s atomic theory was introduced as well.
+In 1794, Joseph Proust, a French chemist formulated this law of constant proportions from the work he did on sulfates, metal oxides and sulfides.
+Also, this law was favored since Dalton’s atomic theory was introduced as well.
 The relation between them was also discovered by Jacob Berzelius, a Swedish chemist in the year 1811.